openvswitch/ovs/Documentation/ref/ovsdb.7.rst

 transactions not yet applied to the cluster may be committed.
 Afterward, any servers in its former cluster will regard the server to have failed.

+Once a server leaves a cluster, it may never rejoin it.
+Instead, create a new server and join it to the cluster.

 The servers in a cluster synchronize data over a cluster management protocol that is specific to Open vSwitch; it is not the same as the OVSDB protocol specified in RFC 7047.
 For this purpose, a server in a cluster is tied to a